Borny/rtfm/git.md

 `git rebase -i [commitNumber]`
 Use 's' to squash a commit into the previous one.
 Then use the desired commit message

+Merge all commit into one: `git rebase --root -i`
+Drop all unwanted commits and rename the commit left

 ---